-Winslow Capital Management, Inc. reported cash and cash equivalents as of December 31, 2018.
+Winslow Capital Management, Inc. was the only investment manager of the Plan that reported cash and cash equivalents of \$84 thousand as of December 31, 2019.
 Cash and cash equivalents are also held in the custodial cash account used for disbursement of benefit payments and administrative expenses.
 Starting in 2018, the Plan began using a third-party administrator (TPA) for benefit payment services.
 Cash is transferred monthly from the custodial cash account to the TPA for retiree benefit payments.
-As of December 31, 2018, \$1.8 million was held with the TPA for benefit payments to be paid in January 2019.
+As of December 31, 2019, \$1.8 million was held with the TPA for benefit payments to be paid in January of the new year and \$1.8 million was held with the Plan's custodial bank.
 Many of the other managers have cash holdings from time to time, but do not specifically identify them in their statements of assets.

-Liabilities of the Plan for 2018 consisted primarily of unpaid, but earned, investment manager fees of \$106,500.
-In 2017, liabilities consisted primarily of outstanding investment expenses of \$94,400.
+Total liabilities of the Plan for 2019 were \$462 thousand and consisted primarily of undelivered purchases of securities of \$306 thousand.
 The change in the fiduciary net position restricted for pension is a function of the change in total assets offset by the change in total liabilities.
-The Plan recorded a decrease in fiduciary net position restricted for pension of \$17.9 million in 2018 and an increase of \$46.3 million in 2017.
+The Plan recorded an increase in fiduciary net position restricted for pension of \$52.1 million in 2019.